Lamictal and Stevens-Johnson Syndrome: Causation and Risk Considerations

 Frequently Asked Questions

-What is Stevens-Johnson syndrome and how is it linked to Lamictal?
+What is Stevens-Johnson Syndrome and how is it linked to Lamictal?

 What are the early warning signs of Lamictal-induced SJS?